Fact Sheet 5 - Landlord Petitions and Passthroughs

 If, prior to commencement of the work, the landlord knows or should know that the work will require the removal of the tenants for more than three months, the landlord must file a Petition for Extension of Time at the Rent Board before giving the notice to vacate to the tenants.
 If, after the notice has been given or the work has commenced, it becomes apparent that the work will take longer than three months (or longer than the time approved by the Rent Board in a prior Petition for Extension of Time), the landlord must immediately file a Petition for Extension of Time along with a statement explaining why the work will take more time.
 A hearing will be scheduled to determine the reasonableness of the landlord’s time estimate.

-The Petition for Extension of Time must be accompanied by copies of all necessary approved building permits, a written breakdown of the work to be performed and the location and cost of the work, an estimate of the time needed to complete the work, and the approximate day and month when each tenant may reoccupy.
+The Petition for Extension of Time must be accompanied by copies of all necessary approved building permits, a written breakdown of the work to be performed and a statement of whether any of the work is elective in nature, the location and cost of the work, an estimate of the time needed to complete the work, and the anticipated date when the work will be completed and the tenant may reoccupy the unit.

 Where a tenant has vacated a unit to allow a landlord to carry out capital improvement work, the landlord must advise the tenant, in writing, immediately upon completion of the improvements, that the tenant is allowed to reoccupy the unit.
 The tenant shall have 30 days from receipt of the landlord’s offer of reoccupancy to notify the landlord of acceptance or rejection of the offer and, if accepted, shall reoccupy the unit within 45 days of receipt of the landlord’s offer.